 The trick to packing light is to know what you want to photograph (this is where tips 2 and 3 come into play), so you can then decide which lenses to leave and which to pack.
 One general-purpose lens (the Canon 24-70mm f/2.8 is great) may be enough for most, but I swear by my fixed 35mm f/1.4.
 I would recommend not bringing more than two lenses; you'll spend more time screwing them on and off than taking photos.

 How many times have you seen a completely amazing composition and kicked yourself because you decided to leave your big camera back in the hotel and make do with your iPhone?
 Tip 5 derives directly from tip 4, pack only whatever camera gear you can comfortably carry, that way you won't feel it's such a chore to haul it out every day.

 Disclaimer, take your camera everywhere, but probably not when you're diving or drinking.

 If you have multiple memory cards like me, make your life easier and number them.
-I've recently lost about 5 gigs of HD video on a recent trip back to the motherland (China), because I confused my cards and wrote over one I'd already used.
+I recently lost about 5G of HD video on a recent trip to China because I confused my cards and wrote over one I'd already used.
 Good thing I shoot like a nut and have 30 other gigs to remember the trip by.

-I believe travel photography should always be more about the 'travel' than the 'photography'.
+I believe travel photography should always be more about 'travel' than 'photography'.
 I think it's a little too much pressure to set out on a trip with the mission of taking good photos rather than having great experiences.
 Photos capture what's in front of the camera, but also reflect whoever is behind the camera.

-Graeme Green shares his tips on photographing wildlife, from using light and getting down on an animal’s level to learning to predict the future.
+Professional photographer Graeme Green shares his tips on photographing wildlife, from using natural light and getting down on an animal’s level to learning to predict the future.